Starting a compost pile

 The autumn leaves, fallen rotting branches and kitchen-waste suddenly are no longer irritating garbage; they become a valuable resource is the search for food that both tastes and is better than what you can buy commercially.

 Just the unbelievable rich flavour of freshly-picked veggies makes this an exercise worth considering.
+You can also cancel your gym contract unless you're training for the Winter Olympics!

-This page was last updated by Bernard Preston on 8th July, 2021.
+This page was last updated by Bernard Preston on 8th July, 2024.

 Science of composting

-There is a whole science of good composting, however this is one of those processes that even done badly will be incredibly rewarding.
-The worst that can happen is that it will take a little longer to produce the fine humus you desire, or even stink a bit if it becomes compacted or water-logged.
+There is a whole science of good composting; however this is one of those processes that even done badly will be incredibly rewarding.
+The worst that can happen is that it will take a little longer to produce the fine humus you desire; or even stink a bit if it becomes compacted or water-logged.

 In the graphic above you can see where I have been tidying up old broccoli, Brussel sprouts and rocket plants.
 They are bolting with the advent of summer; they make perfect composting material.